tytydraco/yessleep/out/I_helped_find_something_older_than_us_beneath_the_earth_Part_1.md

 I am an archaeologist of some renown.
 I graduated from Oxford more than fifteen years ago, and in my career I have been fortunate to work on some of the oldest sites ever discovered in human history.
 I was part of the expedition in Turkey that uncovered an underground city millennia older than the pyramids.

-I was there in the Amazon when we uncovered ruins that prove Mesopotamian civilisation to stretch further back into the past than we thought.
+I was there in the Amazon when we uncovered ruins that prove South American civilisation to stretch further back into the past than we thought.
 I helped uncover a cache of fossilised hominid bone fragments in the savannahs of Africa that changed our understanding of human evolution.

 So believe me when I say, the findings of my current expedition have the potential to rewrite the very history of intelligent life on earth.